kmxyz/CodeCove/README.md

 # My Project

-This project is used for WebApp.
+This project is used for CodeCove.